 At Risk of Huntington’s Disease

 Following a gene test result, it is common to experience emotional ups and downs.
 People with a negative result may experience ‘survivor guilt’, particularly if other members of their family have received a gene positive result.
-HD is often referred to as a family disease and it is important to recognise that each family member, whether they have HD or not, will be impacted by HD.
+Huntington's disease is often referred to as a family disease and it is important to recognise that each family member, whether they have the disease or not, will be impacted by Huntington's.

 A genetics clinic can provide information on family planning options.
 Pre-implantation genetic diagnosis (PGD) can help couples with a known risk of a genetic condition avoid passing it on to their children.
 It involves undergoing in-vitro fertilization (IVF) treatment to allow embryos to be tested before they are implanted in the womb.
 PGD is an expensive and time-consuming way to become pregnant and carries risks associated with IVF.